benhaotang/OpenDeepResearcher-via-searxng/README.md

 - [x] Support Playwright and your own credentials to bypass publisher limits
 - [x] Use Playwright and Ollama's reader-lm for 100% local service
 - [x] Make into a docker image for easy install
+- [x] Add a simple Gradio interface for quick testing
 - [ ] Refine process and reduce token usage via DSPy
 - [ ] Add more parsing methods with a decision agent to optimize per website extraction
 - [ ] Integrate tool calling